Chidham Peninsula

 The Route

-1. Take the steps out of the car park and turn immediately left to follow the straight path along the edge of a ploughed field all the way to the water’s edge.
-Turn right at the bench and walk with the water to your left.
-You will reach the end of a small channel, where you will turn to the left to then re-join the main water again.
+1. Take the steps out of the car park turn, then immediately turn left and follow the straight path along the edge of a field to the water’s edge.
+Turn right and walk with the water to your left.

 Did you know?